KRMisha/Hivexplore/server/README.md

 ### Set the Crazyflie's offsets from the base

-When starting a mission, the crazyflie's offset from base when taking off must be accurate.
-You can change their offsets, in meters, by modifying server/config/crazyflies_config.json.
+When starting a mission, the Crazyflie's offset from base when taking off must be known.
+You can change each Crazyflie's offset, in meters, by modifying `server/config/crazyflies_config.json`.

+The axes system is the following:
+- x: Forward
+- y: Left
+- z: Up

+All drones must be facing forward on mission start.

 ### Assign a Crazyflie's address
 ```